-Salinity: Salinity is a measure of the amount of salt in the water.
-It is measured in ppm or mg/L. Freshwater streams, ponds and lakes typically have a range of 0-500ppm.
-There is growing concern about deicing salts impacting groundwater which can be a significant source of streamflow in summer months. .
-Slight upward trending of two segments, East Branch of the Eightmile at Darling Road and Morgan Road, may be partially explained due to drought conditions.
-All stream segments were within acceptable ranges.
+\Salinity: Salinity is a measure of the amount of salt in the water.
+It is measured in ppm or mg/L. Freshwater streams, ponds, and lakes typically have a range of 0-500ppm.
+There is growing concern about deicing salts impacting groundwater which can be a significant source of streamflow in summer months.
+Calculated trendlines generally follow those as noted in conductivity levels above.
+All stream segments' salinity levels dropped or stayed relatively the same on July 25, 2019 and August 29, 2019 following rain events.